A human-scale solution to the biggest pollution problem facing our ocean: Microfibers

 There are no filter technologies currently available that will both stop microfiber pollution and allow water to flow at required rates.
 In addition, this is not a problem easily regulated away, like microbeads.

-Rozalia Project has developed the world’s first consumer solution to stop microfiber pollution.
+Rozalia Project has developed the world’s first microfiber-catching laundry ball.
 Our patent-pending microfiber catcher is a human-scale solution, one that everyone can be part of simply by washing their clothes with the catcher in their washing machines – whether they are in a dorm, in a basement or at a laundromat.

 Rozalia Project’s microfiber catcher works in any washing machine – top or front loader, old or new.
 Just throw it in.
 The catcher will collect microfibers as well as hair and prevent them from flowing out with the drain water.